 Read on for the most common traditions you'll see at a Mexican wedding.

 Los padrinos y madrinas are chosen by the couple and play a significant part in the wedding.
 They’re like godparents, and often sponsor portions of the wedding, like purchasing the Bible or other elements of the ceremony, giving the readings during mass, and hosting the bridal party.
 There are no defined roles and responsibilities for los padrinos y madrinas, and no minimum or limit to how many can be included.
 It’s an honor and privilege to be asked, and those who are asked are often examples of faith, love, and devotion that the couple would like to emulate in their marriage.

-Occasionally, the bride and groom will hire mariachis to sing the hymns and religious songs performed during mass, as well as at the reception.
+Occasionally, the couple will hire mariachis to sing the hymns and religious songs performed during mass, as well as at the reception.

 Mexican weddings take place within a mass, which is similar to the mass that takes place every Sunday, but with the addition of marriage rituals.
 Those rituals include the exchange of consent (or vows), and the nuptial blessing, which we’ll get into later.

-At different points throughout the mass, the bride and groom (along with guests in the pews) will kneel to pray.
-Los padrinos y madrinas will often gift these kneeling pillows to the couple, typically white and embroidered with lace.
+At different points throughout the mass, the couple (along with guests in the pews) will kneel to pray.
+Los padrinos y madrinas will often gift these kneeling pillows to them, typically white and embroidered with lace.
 The couple will keep the pillows as mementos of their special day.

 Exchange of Consent

 “The exchange of vows is essential to the marriage rite, where each one exchanges their consent and is followed by a reading from a Bible,” says Father Ryan.
 After the traditional mass, the pastor performs the Exchange Of Consent, otherwise known as vows.
 By promising before God and the rest of the church to love each other faithfully for the rest of their lives, the couple forms an unbreakable covenant.

 The couple will exchange rings as a symbol of their love and commitment to one another.